-Canon 1Ds Mark III versus Canon 6D
+Canon 1Ds Mark III vs 6D

-The Canon EOS-1Ds Mark III and the Canon EOS 6D are two digital cameras that were officially introduced, respectively, in August 2007 and September 2012.
+The Canon EOS-1Ds Mark III and the Canon EOS 6D are two digital cameras that were revealed to the public, respectively, in August 2007 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 6D provides 20 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 6D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is considerably smaller (33 percent) than the Canon 1Ds Mark III.
 Moreover, the 6D is substantially lighter (44 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.